deploysteps/core/README.md

 ```

 This configuration sets up a workflow that triggers whenever you push changes to the `main` branch.
 It checks out your repository, sets up Node.js, installs your dependencies, and runs your `sync.js` script.

-### 3. Configure Secrets

-Sensitive information, such as private keys and public keys, should not be stored directly in your repository.
-Instead, you should use [GitHub Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to securely store this information.

-In your GitHub repository, navigate to the **Settings** tab, and then click on **Secrets**.
-Add the following secrets:

-- `SERVER_PRIVATE_KEY`: The private SSH key used to connect to your server.
-- `USER1_PUBLIC_KEY`: The public SSH key for the user you want to manage on the server.

-### 5. Push Your Changes

-Commit and push your changes to the `main` branch.
-GitHub Actions will now automatically execute your deployment workflow whenever you push changes to your repository.

-With this setup, you can leverage the power of GitHub Actions and DeploySteps to automate your server management tasks, ensuring your servers stay up-to-date and secure with every push.